 1. Polycarbonate Filament

-Polycarbonate filament is the strongest filament as we have already mentioned it at the top of our list.
-There are many reasons and reliable features that make the polycarbonate filaments superior to other filaments.
+Polycarbonate filament is the strongest plastic for 3D printing as we have already mentioned it at the top of our list.
+There are many reasons and reliable features that make polycarbonate filaments superior to other filaments.
 However, the following are the most important features:

 - PLA can deform at temperatures below 60 degrees Celsius, but polycarbonate filament can withstand heat up to 135 degrees Celsius.